 The study of medicine varies greatly around the world.
-In the US, medicine is studied in graduate school after completing an undergraduate degree that is not directly related to medicine.
+In the US, medicine is studied in graduate school after the completion of an undergraduate degree that is not directly related to medicine.

 Elsewhere, such as in the UK, students can enrol for undergraduate clinical degrees.

 Wherever you study, almost all clinical degrees span a good number of years – more than non-clinical courses.

 So it’s best to ensure that you make a wise choice when you commit yourself to a course of study for such a long period of time.